raytonghk/genepiper/README.md

 # GenePiper

-##### GenePiper is a stand alone R shiny application for NGS data mining.
+##### GenePiper is a standalone R shiny application for NGS data mining.
 It provides over 20 different analysis methods with user-friendly GUI.
-Recently, 6 main categories (Diversity, Descriptive, Oridination, Correlation, Clustering and Non-parametric) was included.
+Recently, 6 main categories (Diversity, Descriptive, Oridination, Correlation, Clustering and Non-parametric) of analytic modules were included.

 ### Installation